Healthy Lunch Box

 - Deep-fried foods and processed meats

-- White bread - if children won't eat brown, try whole white sliced bread
+- White bread - if children won't eat brown, try wholemeal/white combined sliced bread

 Our Lady’s Catholic Academy operates a healthy food policy.
 Pupils in Foundation Stage and Key Stage 1 are given fruit every day.
 Children in Key stage 2 may also bring fruit for snack for playtime snacks.

-Chocolate, fizzy drinks and sweets or crisps etc. are not allowed.
+Chocolate, fizzy drinks and sweets etc. are not allowed.

 In 2008, strict nutrition content guidelines for primary schools were introduced and extended to secondary schools in September 2009.